 6-Speed Friction Disc Transmission

 I’ve come across some people who run into problems with the speed control cable after a few years.
-It’s a cheap part (Part# 581124201 )that isn’t too difficult to replace.
+It’s a cheap part (Part# 581124201) that isn’t too difficult to replace.
 You’ll notice the machine speeds getting slower and slower over time if this happens.
 Husqvarna may have fixed the issue over the past couple years.
 Since it is something that can take years to surface, I can’t know for sure.

-Controls for the steering are a small lever under the grips and can be controlled with a finger.
+Controls for the steering are a small lever under the grips and can be activated with a finger.
 In fact, the entire single-hand control system is intuitive and feels great.
 One of my favorite setups in the industry once you get used to it.

 Remote Chute Controls